timjahnke/yeti/README.md

 - Can triggers hot reloads of Sass files after build.
 - Supports concurrency and collaboration.
 More than 1 person can work on a project and receive hot reloads.
 - Only creates one file watcher and shares it among connections.
 - Is lightweight.
 Doesn't rely on the Node.js runtime.
+- Has an optional experimental API for 50% faster sass compilation using [Grass](https://github.com/connorskees/grass).

 <br>
 Yeti is a Sass build tool written in Rust for smarter file watching and hot reloading of Sass for Server Languages & Environments.
 At this time, Yeti is only available for Linux.